What is Cisco vPC? A Complete Guide to Configuration & Benefits

 • Uses all available uplink bandwidth.

-• Provides link-level resiliency.
+• Delivers excellent link-level and device-level resiliency.

 What is Cisco vPC and its components?

-Cisco vPC Requirements:-
+Cisco vPC Requirements

 How to Configure Cisco vPC

-1. Enable necessary features
+1. Enable necessary features.

-3. Establish vPC Peer Keepalive connectivity
+3. Configure the vPC Peer Keepalive link.

-4. Create a vPC Peer link
+4. Create the vPC Peer Link.

-5. Create vPCs
+5. Create vPC member ports.

 Nexus-A and B